 Sailing in Greece is of course very different from sailing in the Netherlands or on inland waters.
 And because it is so different, we have some practical tips for you here.
 We will discuss the sailing certificate and sailing experience, the day of arrival per location and things you can bring with you, taking into account the inventory of our yachts and the weather!
 Are you wondering if it is also fun to come with your small children?
 Yes, it is fun, and we are happy to inform you about it.

 Would you like to know more about sailing in Greece?
 Check it out on this page.

-What should you take with you?
+What should you bring with you?

-If you are sailing in a flotilla: the first briefing will take place the next day at 09:30 due to the various arrival times of the flights.
-Often the whole flotilla will be complete at that time.
-The last sailing day is the penultimate day of the period because a number of flights often leave early the next day.
-If you have a late flight, you can, for example, explore the island the next day.
-In all cases it means that you have to be disembarked on Saturday morning at 09:00.
-Unfortunately … it’s almost time to go back home.
+When you are sailing in a flotilla: due to the various arrival times of flights, the first briefing will take place at 9:30 on the second day.
+Often only then is the entire flotilla complete.
+The last sailing day is the next to the last day of the period (Friday) because several flights often leave early on the last day (Saturday).
+If, however you have a late flight you can for example explore the island.
+In any case, all must disembark by 9am on Saturday morning.
+Unfortunately, it is then almost time to go back home.

 Sailing with children

 Sailing is great fun for children!
 They can actively ‘participate’ on board, but also enjoy swimming, snorkelling, or relaxing on deck.
 When you sail in a flotilla, the children always meet up with each other.
 Kids entertainment is not a standard part of the flotilla, we can of course see if something can be organized.
 For example, a dinghy race, hanging from the boom, etc., but once the children are together and already enjoying swimming and / or playing, we do not want to impose anything on them, It’s still a holiday, right?!